algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Our team was asked to bring our expertise to the device to improve the overall quality, security, and usability of the device. \
 We have to improve the battery's lifespan and optimise its performance, manage the device using the NFC technology, allow multi-threading, and improve the security of the device.

-This document will serve to set all the tools and define the strategy for testing the product to make sure that our refurbished device complies with the client's requirements.
+This document will serve to prepare all the tools and define the testing strategy of the product to make sure that our refurbished device complies with the client's requirements.

 ### b.
 Targeted Audience